DDuan-zw/Supervised_learning-practice/README.md

 # Supervised_learning

+Deal with a predict task with 20 features.
-PCA, Logistic Regression, Random Forest, cross-validation, performance evaluation
+Performed PCA, Logistic Regression, Random Forest, cross-validation techniques in an efficient and accurate way.
+Performance evaluation include lift chart, gain chart, AUC and metrics calculations.